 If you or your spouse lives in the county where you lived together, you file for divorce at the Probate and Family Court in that county.
 Otherwise, you can file in the county where you or your spouse live now.
 Find the Probate and Family Court for your county.

-If you or your spouse lives in the county where you lived together, you file for divorce at the Probate and Family Court in that county.
+To file by mail, complete the required forms listed above and mail them along with the necessary fees to the appropriate court.
+If you or your spouse lives in the county where you lived together, you should send the forms and fees to the Probate and Family Court in that county.
 Otherwise, you can file in the county where you or your spouse live now.
-Find the address of the probate and Family Court for your county.
+Find the address of your Probate and Family Court.

 Once the other spouse (the defendant) has filed an answer, the 2 people will need to exchange financial statements and write up a separation agreement.
 See Respond to a case filed against you in Probate and Family Court for more information.